 Understanding Fees Associated with PTO

-Net Metering and Its Impact on Costs
+Net Metering and How It Affects Costs

 Gathering Necessary Information